Sheremeta-Ivan/some-task-in-JS/README.md

-# some-task-in-JS from UDEMY course made by Ivan Petrichenko
+# Some task in JS from UDEMY course made by Ivan Petrichenko